CrayLabs/SmartSim/doc/run_settings.rst

 Initialize
 ----------

-Case 1 : To use the an HPC launcher such as Slurm, specify at Experiment initialization:
+Case 1 : To use the an HPC launcher such as `Slurm`, specify at Experiment initialization:

     More specifically, specify through the `launcher` argument:

     .. code-block:: python

-      exp = Experiment("name-of-experiment", launcher="slurm")  # local launcher
+      exp = Experiment("name-of-experiment", launcher="slurm")  # slurm launcher

     ``SrunSettings`` will be returned

     .. code-block:: python

-      settings = exp.create_run_settings()  # local launcher
+      settings = exp.create_run_settings()

 Case 2 : To use the `run_command` variable, specify at RunSettings initializations